Guide To the Alfama, Lisbon's Oldest Neighborhood

 The next spot is about two minutes away, right in the center of Alfama.
 The exterior of this church is deceivingly bland with its white washed facade.
 It has a somewhat Mannerist exterior with its two bell towers.

 The church dates from the 12th century.
 But what you see now was built between 1673 and 1720, under the direction of the renowned architect João Nunes Tinoco.
 Inside, the opulent interior is very Baroque with gilded wood and paintings aplenty.
+The paintings are attribute to the court painter of Kind Pedro II, Bento Coelho da Silveira.

 When you're done admiring the edifice, make your way to the right of the church and up the steps.
 Make sure to do a "look back" at the top of the steps.